 Footnotes

-1 - LBA = Logical Block Addressing - Uses the Int 13h Extensions built into newer BIOS's to access data above the 8GB barrier, or to access strickly in LBA mode, instead of CHS (Cylinder, Head, Sector)
+Logical Block Addressing (LBA) is a method of accessing data that uses the Int 13h Extensions built into newer BIOS's.
+It allows for access to data above the 8GB barrier, or to access strictly in LBA mode, rather than using the older CHS (Cylinder, Head, Sector) method.

-If you accidentally deleted, removed or formatted data on an FAT32 hard drive, USB or other storage devices, don't be panic.
-Your best choice is to let professional hard drive data recovery software for help!
-Here we'd like to recommend you try Deep Data Recovery which allows you to effectively undelete, unformat and restore all lost data within 3 simple steps.
-Free download it to get all your lost FAT32 data back now:
+If you've accidentally deleted, removed or formatted data on a FAT32 hard drive, USB or other storage device, don't panic!
+Your best option is to use professional hard drive data recovery software, such as Deep Data Recovery, which allows you to effectively undelete, unformat and restore all lost data in just 3 simple steps.
+You can download it for free to get all your lost FAT32 data back now.